 - 2 tablespoons granulated white sugar, to taste

-- If you are using the optional fresh ginger and/or garlic, be sure to slice or chop the ginger and garlic and cook these along with the sauce ingredients in step 1 above.
+- If you are using the optional fresh ginger and/or garlic, slice or chop the ginger and garlic and add it to the other ingredients.

 - Heat over a medium-high flame while stirring the mixture well.